calcmogul/controls-engineering-in-frc/README.md

 ### Teach topics better

-The linear algebra section should be filled out with some basics that are needed to understand the examples based on the videos already linked there.

 Add graphs of zero-order hold and Euler methods of discretization.

 The link to the graphical introduction to Kalman filters should be replaced with